House Course Policies

 a.
 The course, in its syllabus, must require one or more scholarly papers totaling approximately 1500 words in length or the equivalent of five (5) double spaced (typed) pages.
 Paper(s) are scholarly and analytical writings for which are provided directions/topics related to the course readings or research.
 Not satisfying this requirement are “reaction,” “response,” or “reflective” papers or journals.

 b.
-Each course should require a minimum of 50 pages of reading per week, The syllabus must include the total number of pages required for EACH class meeting, the total number of pages assigned for each week, and the exact page references for ALL readings, including books.
+Each course should require a minimum of 50 pages of reading (or equivalent) per week.
+The syllabus must include the total number of pages required for EACH class meeting, the total number of pages assigned for each week, and the exact page references for ALL readings, including books.
+If you believe this requirement is inappropriate for the content of your course, contact email@example.com.

 4. Attendance Requirement.